The COVID-19 Timeline: What was known or knowable and what did the market say?

 Richter’s COVID-19 timeline plots local and world events together with a depiction of the volatility of the S&P 500 stock index as well as the spread of publicly traded BBB corporate bonds over US treasury notes.
 The rebound of the stock and credit markets following the low in March 2020 was largely bolstered by remarkable government stimulus, particularly in Canada and the US.
 The level of funding provided and the impact on the economic environment could not have been predicted at the outset of the pandemic.
 It is difficult to predict the level of government stimulus that will persist and its impact on corporations, industries and the macro economic climate.

-- The third wave of the COVID-19 virus in certain regions contrasted with the successful rollout of vaccines in other regions
+- The continuation of the sixth wave of the COVID-19 virus, despite the successful rollout of vaccines in many countries

 This timeline was compiled by Richter LLP’s Business Valuation and Dispute Advisory Group.
 A similar version was published in the CBV Institute’s Journal of Business Valuation (November 2020 edition), Section 05, Page 111, “Repricing Risk in the Times of COVID-19”